sfkaraFO/CarND-Kidnapped-Vehicle-Project/README.md

+This is a completed version of Udacity's CarND - Kidnapped Vehicle Project.
+Information about the project is provided below by Udacity.

+E-mail: skara8@ford.com.tr

 # Overview
 This repository contains all the code needed to complete the final project for the Localization course in Udacity's Self-Driving Car Nanodegree.